Sections 1-3: Your Background Information

-The Identifying Information section of the application allows you to enter your legal name, preferred name, any variations of your name (such as a family name or a nickname), and ID numbers that may appear on transcripts sent to AMCAS by one of the schools you have attended.
-You will also include your birth and sex information in this section.
+This section of the application prompts you to enter basic information about yourself, such as your name, birth, sex, and any ID numbers that may appear on transcripts sent to AMCAS by any of the schools you have attended.

 Section Two: Schools Attended

-High School: You will enter the High School from which you graduated.
-Specific instructions for applicants who received a GED certificate, were home schooled, or attended high school in a foreign country are provided within the AMCAS Instruction Manual .
+Here you will enter information about the high school from which you graduated.
+You can find specific instructions for applicants who received a GED certificate, were home schooled, or attended high school in a foreign country in the AMCAS Instruction Manual .

-Colleges: You will list every post-secondary institution where you were enrolled for at least one course, even if credits have been transferred, no credits were earned, or you withdrew.
+You will also list every post-secondary institution where you were enrolled for at least one course, even if credits have been transferred, no credits were earned, or you withdrew.

 Transcripts: One official transcript is required from each U.S., U.S. Territorial, or Canadian post-secondary institution at which you have attempted coursework, regardless of whether credit was earned.

 AMCAS has difficulties matching applications to official transcripts that are not accompanied by the AMCAS Transcript Request Form.
 Problems with transcripts are the number one cause of processing delays and missed application deadlines.